spiresheep/rothko/README.md

 ## Config File Notes/Rules

-Names that cannot be used for cells:
-  EAST, WEST, NORTH, SOUTH, MAX_WIDTH, MIN_WIDTH, Canvas

 Each cell must have a unique name.

-~~They are to be used as variables for constraints. leftover - eg. Leftover/2 - meaning give HALF the ratio to the cell viewport - Can be thought of a supercell or superlayout that contains the layout.
-Canvas.width is the width of the viewport.
-Eg. width = canvas.width / 2~~
+**These names cannot be used for cells:**
+  **EAST, WEST, NORTH, SOUTH, MAX_WIDTH, MIN_WIDTH, canvas**

+If you need to use the canvas in a constraint you can do the following: width -> canvas_width height -> canvas_height

+Constraints can be expressed in the following way:
+### Literal
+eg. C.width = 100
+### Property
+eg. C.width = A.width
+### Expression
+eg. C.width = A.width + 100
+eg. C.width = A.width - B.width

 ## Limitations
-The layout breaks when the width is less than or equal the sum of the outline. and border. and the borders are different colors.
+The layout breaks when the width of a mixed policy component is less than 4.

 It also breaks when the text is much wider than the cell it's in.

-Solid colored sqaures blend into each other.
+Solid colored squares blend into each other.

 ## TODO - Boring Super Secret Dev Notes
 1. Add names to cells without names so the app does not crash
-1. Change how traverseal works and make it easier to traverse across cells
+1. Change how traversal works and make it easier to traverse across cells
 1. Cell/Layout Editor
 2. Improve the layout config file format.
 Improvements will take the form of removing JSON chaff, adding shorthands for all the properties and more.